filebrowser/get/configuration.md

 ## Configuration File

-By default, File Browser will try to find a file named "filemanager.yaml", "filemanager.toml" or "filemanager.json" on the current working directory to use as its configuration file.
+By default, File Browser will try to find a file named "filebrowser.yaml", "filebrowser.toml" or "filebrowser.json" on the current working directory to use as its configuration file.
 If you want to use another file, you only need to specify the `-c` flag with its path.

 Here is a specimen of a JSON configuration file: